robjwells/robjwells.github.io/content/posts/2014/12/2014-12 - boredom-four-languages.md

 [drang]: http://www.leancrew.com/all-this/2013/03/combining-python-and-applescript/

-And finally we print an empty string to delete the current selection in BBEdit â€” time to move on to the next story.
+And finally we print an empty string to delete the current selection in BBEdit Ñ time to move on to the next story.

-By using this script and opening up a dozen or two 'new article' tabs in Safari, moving between each one and using the text filter to populate the fields, I can effectively do work in parallel instead of one task at a time â€” filling in new articles while I wait for the website to catch up and show the publishing time options.
+By using this script and opening up a dozen or two 'new article' tabs in Safari, moving between each one and using the text filter to populate the fields, I can effectively do work in parallel instead of one task at a time Ñ filling in new articles while I wait for the website to catch up and show the publishing time options.
 And no more copy & paste from TextEdit.